ElianCordoba/softwareontheroad/src/content/nodejs-jwt-authentication-oauth.md

 Now that we understand how a JWT works, let's move on to a cool advance feature.

+<a name="user-impersonation"></a>

-## How to impersonate a user or How to login as a specific user
+## How to impersonate a user

-Is a very common requirement to have the possibility to use the system as a specific user, but, how can you login as a user without knowing his password?
+User impersonation is a techinique used to sign in as a specific user, without knowing the user's password.

+This a very useful feature for the super admins, developers or support, to be able to solve or debug a user problem that is only visible with his session.

 There is no need in having the user password to use the application on his behalf, just generate a JWT with the correct signature and the required user metadata.

 Let's create an endpoint that can generate a JWT to login as a specific user, this endpoint will only be able to be used by a super-admin user

 First we need to stablish a higher role for the superadmin user, there are many ways to do it, a simple one is just to add a 'role' property on the user record in the database.